Contrasting Illinois Tool Works (NYSE:ITW) & Ingersoll-Rand (NYSE:IR)

-Illinois Tool Works (NYSE:ITW) and Ingersoll-Rand (NYSE:IR) are both industrial products companies, but which is the superior business?
-We will compare the two businesses based on the strength of their dividends, institutional ownership, profitability, valuation, analyst recommendations, risk and earnings.
+Ingersoll-Rand (NYSE:IR) and Illinois Tool Works (NYSE:ITW) are both industrial products companies, but which is the superior business?
+We will compare the two businesses based on the strength of their profitability, institutional ownership, earnings, valuation, dividends, analyst recommendations and risk.

+This table compares Ingersoll-Rand and Illinois Tool Works’ net margins, return on equity and return on assets.

+80.0% of Illinois Tool Works shares are owned by institutional investors.
+0.7% of Ingersoll-Rand shares are owned by company insiders.
+Comparatively, 0.9% of Illinois Tool Works shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-Illinois Tool Works has a beta of 1.16, meaning that its stock price is 16% more volatile than the S&P 500.
-Comparatively, Ingersoll-Rand has a beta of 1.39, meaning that its stock price is 39% more volatile than the S&P 500.
+Ingersoll-Rand has a beta of 1.4, meaning that its stock price is 40% more volatile than the S&P 500.
+Comparatively, Illinois Tool Works has a beta of 1.16, meaning that its stock price is 16% more volatile than the S&P 500.

-This table compares Illinois Tool Works and Ingersoll-Rand’s gross revenue, earnings per share and valuation.
+This table compares Ingersoll-Rand and Illinois Tool Works’ top-line revenue, earnings per share (EPS) and valuation.

 |